Skip to main content

 The most one victim of an accident can collect is $25,000, and $50,000 is the total we have to work with.
 You’ll see this listed on your policy as $25,000/$50,000.
 Below are some real-world examples of this in action.

-- Example 1: Suppose Steve suffers $33,000 in injuries.
-Since $25,000 is the most one person can get, you don’t have enough to cover all of Steve’s expenses, and Steve could sue you for the difference.
+• Example 1: Suppose Steve suffers $33,000 in injuries.
+Since $25,000 is the most one person can receive under this coverage limit, you don’t have enough to cover all of Steve’s expenses, and Steve could sue you for the difference.

 The formula we just described remains the same regardless of how much coverage you have.
 So, it’s time to answer a critical question:

-What is the Recommended Amount of Bodily Injury Coverage?
+What Amount of Bodily Injury Coverage Might You Consider?

-You should have as much coverage as you can afford to buy as long as you don’t settle for the lowest liability limits or state minimums.
+You might want to consider carrying as much coverage as you can reasonably afford while avoiding the lowest liability limits or state minimums.
 As the saying goes, “anything is possible,” and there is no way to know how bad a future accident could be.
 Any savings or assets (including retirement) will be at risk if you run out of liability coverage.

-Even without assets, an injured person could still be compensated through wage garnishment.
-Wage garnishment means your paycheck has money removed for another person’s benefit.
-It’s best to reduce the likelihood of this and add more coverage.
+Even without assets, an injured person might still seek compensation through wage garnishment.
+Wage garnishment means your paycheck has money removed for another person's benefit.
+It may be wise to consider additional coverage to help address these concerns.

-Many law practices are built on representing people injured in an auto accident.
+Many law practices focus on representing people injured in an auto accident.
 They leave no stone unturned when looking for ways to get compensation for their clients.
-The more coverage you can buy—even if that means adding an umbrella policy—the more you can refer them to your insurance company.
+The more coverage you carry—even if that means adding an umbrella policy—the more you can refer them to your insurance company.

 What Will It Cost Me to Add More Coverage?